NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

   caption: ([An example of Hough Circle detection and the accumulator produced. @hough-circles-explained.])
 )

-In OpenCV this functionality is expanded to allow for both a range of radii and a minimum distance between the centers of circles.
+In OpenCV this functionality is expanded to allow for both a range of radii, a minimum distance between the centers of circles and the minimum accumulator value needed to declare a circle center.
+This minimum value allows for the transform to find incomplete circles.
+This is useful for our implementation as the yellow rims around the bases of the models are not always visible.

+There is a problem with the use of Hough Circle detection.
+The perspective transform applied to the image can cause the circles to appear more like ellipses as they move away from the center.
+This change is quite minor but in an ideal system we would utilise an ellipse or oval detection method instead.
+Though these implementations are not as readily available and would require more work to implement.

+A large portion of this project was spent on finding and testing different approaches to detect the circles that was: robust, fast and allowed for identification to be done easily.
+Attempts were made using blob and contour detection, but these were not successful.
+Contour detection was not able to deal with occlusion well and blob detection struggled when the circles came close together.

 === Model Identification